-One of the major goals of every architect designing on Kiawah Island should be to integrate harmoniously every man-made structure with its surrounding natural environment.
-As each building site is unique, it will be necessary for all architects to prepare with a landscape architect a thorough site analysis prior to the design of every project.
-The ARB will scrutinize closely, while reviewing for approval, the overall design concept and how well it relates to its surrounding environment.
+One of the major goals of every architect designing at Cassique should be to integrate harmoniously every man-made structure with its surrounding natural environment.
+As each building site is unique, it will be necessary for all architects to prepare with a landscape architect, a thorough site analysis prior to the design of every project.
+The ARB will scrutinize closely, while reviewing for approval, the overall design concept and how well it relates to the surrounding environment.